pvasek/kudu-wiki/Deployment.md

 - msbuild is run, and produces artifact in a TMP folder
 - Artifacts are copied to wwwroot, using the same smart logic as in the non-WAP case

-## Future direction
+## Taking over the deployment process

-In the future, we'll have an option to let you completely override how the deployment is performed.
+If you want to completely override how the deployment is performed, see [[Deployment-hooks]].